danorder/All-In-One-V400-SR-Official-Klipper-/Firmware/Oem Klipper/readme.md

 Later for the pads depending on what happens with flsun images.
 I may make a simple cleanup script to fully run a clean klipper install for begginer users. currently its a bit of ssh terminal use.

-Note if coming from sr configs the functioality is basically the same / procedures.
+Note if coming from sr configs the functioality is basically the same / procedures. put files on , with mainsail / fluidd do not copy pate use the file.. this often leads to formating issues for whatever reason.

+REMINDER when running anything to do with "probing" put the probe on first.
+Calibrate button probe on first same with probe_calibrate for extra clairity when using probe_calibrate once it probes the bed remove the probe then do the paper test. accept must be typed or hit before save_config.

+#1 Probe_calibrate with terminal or oem Klipper screen.
+Note: klipper screen has a slight bug atm when using the zcalibrate button it will not save_config and, the prompt will just dissapear seemingly freezing.
+Simply save_config from fluidd/main this will solve it for now.

+2. Preheat bed to temps used for actual printing.

+3. Hit calibrate macro.
+This will run a automated calibration routine saving / restarting on its own it will finish after bed_mesh.

+4. The calibrate button will leave the nozzle 0.6mm high lower this during a print. this is to avoid usererror or dimension issues with paper setting zoffset with Probe_calibratate.

+5. Make sure to run bed / hotend pid.